 This is going to be your most flexible option, as it allows you to have your own domain name (like classyclassical.com!) and you can set up whatever kind of blogging software you would like.
-There are a lot of different web hosts out there and they all have pros and cons, personally I have used iPage for years and have always received great service and been able to accomplish what I wanted to.
-If you already have hosting with them and want to save a little extra money for the future this page has iPage coupon codes and promotional offers.
-If not, there are lots of discounts for new iPage sign ups as well!
+There are a lot of different webhosts out there and they all have pros and cons, personally I have used GoDaddy for years and have always received great service and been able to accomplish what I wanted to.
+If your website has lots of traffic or streaming video, then you might you want try a host that’s a little more high-end like Mediatemple.net

 Install Blog Software

 Once you’ve purchased your hosting from GoDaddy it’s really easy to install any of a variety of blogging software and content management systems.
 I use the WordPress system (it’s running this website!) as I find it to be extremely versatile and well supported.
 You can choose from thousands of beautiful free templates for your website, and there are so many different plugins for photo galleries, product listings, contact forms, forums, and much more.
 Here is a quick tutorial on how to setup WordPress on your GoDaddy hosting:

 Once it’s all set adding themes and plugins is very simple, as this video will show you: